PR0M3TH3AN/SeedPass/README.md

 ## Features

 - **Deterministic Password Generation:** Utilize BIP-85 for generating deterministic and secure passwords.
-- **Encrypted Storage:** All seeds, login passwords and sensitive index data are encrypted locally.
+- **Encrypted Storage:** All seeds, login passwords, and sensitive index data are encrypted locally.
 - **Nostr Integration:** Post and retrieve your encrypted password index to/from the Nostr network.
 - **Checksum Verification:** Ensure the integrity of the script with checksum verification.
+- **Multiple Seed Profiles:** Manage multiple seed profiles and switch between them seamlessly.
 - **User-Friendly CLI:** Simple command-line interface for easy interaction.

 ## Prerequisites